Zhou dynasty: Military

 The early Western Zhou supported a strong army, split into two major units: "the Six Armies of the west" and "the Eight Armies of Chengzhou".
 The armies campaigned in the northern Loess Plateau, modern Ningxia and the Yellow River floodplain.
 The military prowess of Zhou peaked during the 19th year of King Zhao's reign, when the six armies were wiped out along with King Zhao on a campaign around the Han River.
 Early Zhou kings were true commanders-in-chief.
-They were in constant wars with barbarians on behalf of the fiefs called guo, which at that time meant "statelet" or "principality".

-King Zhao was famous for repeated campaigns in the Yangtze areas and died in his last action.
+King Zhao was famous for repeated campaigns in the Yangtze region, and died on campaign.
 Later kings' campaigns were less effective.
 King Li led 14 armies against barbarians in the south, but failed to achieve any victory.
 King Xuan fought the Quanrong nomads in vain.
 King You was killed by the Quanrong when Haojing was sacked.
 Although chariots had been introduced to China during the Shang dynasty from Central Asia, the Zhou period saw the first major use of chariots in battle.
-Recent archaeological finds demonstrate similarities between horse burials of the Shang and Zhou dynasties and Indo-European peoples in the west.
-Other possible cultural influences resulting from Indo-European contact in this period may include fighting styles, head-and-hooves burials, art motifs and myths.
+Recent archaeological finds demonstrate similarities between horse burials of the Shang and Zhou dynasties with the steppe populations in the west, such as the Saka and Wusun.
+Other possible cultural influences resulting from contact with these Iranic people of Central Asia in this period may include fighting styles, head-and-hooves burials, art motifs and myths.

-The Zhou army also included "Barbarian" troops such as the Di people.
+The Zhou army also included "barbarian" troops such as the Di people.
 King Hui of Zhou married a princess of the Red Di as a sign of appreciation for the importance of the Di troops.
 King Xiang of Zhou also married a Di princess after receiving Di military support.

 Philosophy

 During the Zhou dynasty, the origins of native Chinese philosophy developed, its initial stages of development beginning in the 6th century BC.
 The greatest Chinese philosophers, those who made the greatest impact on later generations of Chinese, were Confucius, founder of Confucianism, and Laozi, founder of Taoism.
-Other philosophers, theorists, and schools of thought in this era were Mozi, founder of Mohism; Mencius, a famous Confucian who expanded upon Confucius' legacy; Shang Yang and Han Fei, responsible for the development of ancient Chinese Legalism (the core philosophy of the Qin dynasty); and Xun Zi, who was arguably the center of ancient Chinese intellectual life during his time, even more so than iconic intellectual figures such as Mencius.
+Other philosophers of this era were Mozi, founder of Mohism; Mencius, the "second sage" of Confucianism; Shang Yang and Han Fei, responsible for the development of ancient Chinese Legalism; and Xunzi, who was arguably the center of ancient Chinese intellectual life during his time.

 The state theology of the Zhou dynasty used concepts from the Shang dynasty and mostly referred to the Shang god, Di, as Tian, a more distant and unknowable concept, yet one that anyone could utilize, the opposite view of the Shang's spirituality.
 The Zhou wanted to increase the number of enlightenment seekers, mystics, and those who would be interested in learning about such things as a way to further distance their people from the Shang-era paradigm and local traditions.